- Causes Of A Sinking Garage

 If you discover that your pipe has burst and is leaking, check your garage floor properly as it might be sinking.

-Your garage may sink because of soil erosion, poor compaction, water drainage or leakage, aging concrete, or a heavy vehicle.
-Regardless of what the cause is, you should have it repaired or replaced in good time.
+Because of soil erosion, poor compaction, water drainage or leakage, aging concrete, or a heavy vehicle, your garage may sink.
+Regardless of the cause, you should have it repaired or replaced in good time.

 James has been a car enthusiast since his childhood when he learned the differences between a ford and a chevy from his father.
 He loves to drive and restore old cars with a special drive for Italian marvels.
 Currently, he has a 1968 Alfa Romeo.
 He has studied aeronautics and civil aviation in his college and still gets smitten by Galant SS and Lancer GSR.